BiuBiuBiLL/NPEET_LNC/README.md

 Output: 0.62745310245310382
 ```

 One need to specify the thresholding parameter alpha when using LNC estimator.
-This parameter is related to the nearest-neighbor parameter k and  dimensionality d, see ``alpha.xlsx'' for a detailed alpha value to use.
+This parameter is related to the nearest-neighbor parameter k and  dimensionality d, see ``alpha.xlsx'' for the detailed alpha value to use.

 Also see the references on implemented estimators.